pwa-builder/PWABuilder/apps/blog/src/posts/pwa-insights/data-insights.md

 ## Parting thoughts

 From the data, it seems like overall, developers are showing interest in adding app capabilities to improve the native-like experience of their PWA.
 As a developer, it's also important to understand and use these capabilities consciously only where it makes sense and avoid feature overload.
-Apps like [music player PWA](https://xamuzik.com/) are great examples of how to use app capabilities.
+Apps like this [music player PWA](https://xamuzik.com/) are great examples of how to use app capabilities.
 This app has used many of the capabilities, not only the ones listed above but others as well (handle_links, edge_side_panel, display_override).
 It's always great to find PWAs built by developers in the community that exemplify what a great app-like experience can be!

 If you'd like to know more about the data or are curious about any insights that are not presented here, feel free to let us know!